commercialhaskell/stack/doc/configure/yaml/index.md

 -   :material-account:{ .lg .middle } __Project-specific__

-    Configured at the project level
+    Configured only at the project level

     ---